Travel details

 The Egyptian Bazaar (Spice Bazaar) is a historic market built in the 17th century in the Eminönü district of Istanbul.

-A variety of colorful spices, nuts, dried fruits, and honey are displayed, filling the air with sweet aromas and lively energy.
+Colorful spices, nuts, dried fruits, and honey are displayed, filling the air with sweet aromas and lively energy.

 [Japanese Guide]